Lucew/changepoynt/README.md

 introduce large additional change points and the methods will not fail.

 ### Python 3.13 no supported for all methods
-We are aware that some packages are currently not supported when using Python 3.13 and higher.
+We are aware that some dependencies are working with Python 3.13 and higher.
-These packages are mostly used for the fast_hankel option and we are currently checking whether to make those packages optional
+These packages are mostly used for the fast_hankel option, and we are currently checking whether to make those packages optional

 # Outlook <a id="outlook"></a>